ZainRizvi/server3-langgraph/PLAN.md

 ### Part 2: Create Local Agent API Endpoints

 This part adds API routes to the web app that can execute agents server-side.
+For each part, first consider what unit tests should be added to verify that the functionality works, add those unit tests (which are expected to fail at first) and then implement the task and ensure those tests now pass.
+A TDD approach.

 - [ ] **Task 2.1: Create Agent List API Route.**
     -   **File to create:** `apps/web/src/app/api/agents/route.ts`.